 These peaks can be unpredictable and dangerous.
 Help is often hours or days away: your safety is primarily your responsibility.
 Prepare for your trek, understand your limits, be aware of the risks, and equip yourself with the necessary skills and gear.

 Hiking Ellingwood Point - South Face Route

-Past the lake, follow the trail up the basin, and over a series of moraines.
+After you reach Lake Como follow the trail along the left side of the lake, cross the creek, and start climbing up the basin, and over a series of moraines.
 You’ll pass several more alpine lakes during this section as you ascend.

 Your next goal is to ascend a series of switchbacks climbing along a waterfall.
 This section still hosts a good trail for hiking, but the scrambling begins soon.

 As you near the end of the basin, you’ll face a series of rock ledges to navigate.
 The trail gets a bit faint here in places but there are many cairns to help guide you through this section.
 Note the hard left near the top where you turn off the Blanca Peak route towards Ellingwood Point.

 There is a large mining hole just above the turning point.
 Watch for this to help guide you.
 Follow the faint trail to the ridge before you continue up to the summit.